 High-Nutrient and Easy Vegan Pumpkin Soup

-- 4 cups pumpkin peeled, seeded and cut into pieces
+- 4 cups pumpkin, peeled, seeds reserved and cut into chunks

-- 1 Medjool date or 2 small soft dates or 2 tablespoons of maple syrup
+- 1 Medjool date or 2 small soft dates or 2 tablespoons maple syrup (optional)

 - ½ teaspoon nutmeg powder